grnisrd/grnisrd/README.md

 👋 Hey there, I'm Louka.
-There's no way to properly pronounce my username, but I like "green is red".
+I am a software engineer, (cyber)security consultant, web developer, and business manager from Canada.

+You may know me for my work at Synapse Softworks LLC, a cybersecurity research and digital rights management (DRM) engineering company based in Orlando, Florida.
+I oversee operations there, but I also do some work as a web developer and security & business policy consultant.

 ### What I'm working on
 - [**lattice**](https://github.com/grnisrd/lattice), an incredibly lightweight C development environment that integrates well into the node ecosystem.